Visual Impairment in Children Ages 1-5: Screening

 Release Date: January 2011

-Summary of Recommendation
+Summary of Recommendations and Evidence

 The USPSTF recommends vision screening for all children at least once between the ages of 3 and 5 years, to detect the presence of amblyopia or its risk factors.

-- The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of vision screening for children <3 years of age.
+The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of vision screening for children <3 years of age.

 Go to the Clinical Considerations section for additional information about suggestions for practice regarding the I statement.

 |The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of the service.
 Evidence is lacking, of poor quality, or conflicting, and the balance of benefits and harms cannot be determined.|